 Finding blogs that are right for you won’t take long – just dive in and start reading them.
 The ones that resonate will jump out at you.

-I suggest curating a list of 25 blogs to start.
-As you research add them to my Organizer on the VIP Tab here.
+I suggest curating a list of 25 blogs/ playlists and outlets to start.
+As you research add them to this so you can easily track your main targets Organizer.

 Try and find a few that are related to your other interests and pursuits (not just music)!